haloshrimpx/haloshrimpx.github.io/README.md

-# Hi, This is Haloshrimp's personal Blog!!!
+# Hi, This is Haloshrimp's personal website!!!
+## And.. powered by GITHUB!!!!! <3

-Nothing here now...
+But nothing here now...